learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 - Create the songs table.
 - Create two new song instances.
-- Use the `song.save` method to persist them to the database.
+- Use the `Song#save` method to persist them to the database.

 This approach still leaves a little to be desired, however.
 Here, we have to first create the new song and then save it, every time we want to create and